 We all want to look our best in our portraits.
 As a woman and a photographer, one of the important parts of my photo is my skin.
 I want my skin to look beautiful and possibly have a few less wrinkles or acne than I have in real life.
 I don't want to look like someone else, just the best version of myself that I can.

-If you are wondering how you can help your clients/portrait images have picture perfect skin in Lightroom, just follow the few steps outlined below.
+If you are wondering how you can help your clients/portrait images have picture perfect skin in Lightroom, just watch the video or follow the few steps outlined below.

 One of the most important parts of beautiful skin happens the moment you click the shutter.
 Having a good exposure out of the camera helps you to have bright, creamy skin tones to begin with.
 Good exposure reduces the amount of noise in your image.
 Generally, I like my histogram to have the peak in the center or slightly to the right.
 Something like this: